brgomes/dockerbox/README.md

 Use docker to manage all your apache virtual hosts.

+This docker container has Apache, PHP, MySQL and Redis.

 ## 🤔 How to use

 Rename *docker-compose.yml.example* to *docker-compose.yml* with your configuration;